jcrohde/netObservator/README.md

 By the following 3 steps, you can run netObservator:

 1.)
 You need WinPcap to run netObservator.
 If you have an older version of WinPcap or not have WinPcap installed, you can install a new version of WinPcap with the installer you got with this package.

 2.)
-Click on "start netObservator".
+Click on "start netObservator.bat".
 That's it!

 3.)
 Have fun!